| Amazonas

 and other major Peruvian cities.

-Talara -or
+Talara

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name).
 Center of the largest coastal oilfields in